 - Z-plasty is conducted to remove massive scars which may be a result of burning.
 These types of scars are usually called hypertrophic scars; the scars may also be painful.
 Z plasty involves making small V-sixed cuts at the boundary of the scars to make the scars less prominent.

 - Another skin revision treatment is skin grafting in which a thin healthy skin tissue is taken from another part of the skin and placed on the scar.
 The procedure involves the transferring of healthy nerve tissues, muscles, skin and blood vessels from one part of the skin to the affected part of the scar.
 The treatment is well suited when a large part of the skin is wounded due to an injury.

 - The technique of tissue expansion is used to treat scars due to birth defect or childhood injuries.
 A silicone balloon is inserted inside the skin and slowly salt water is filled in it.
 The skin expands and the scar slowly goes away.

 Who should have scar revision treatment?

 If you have a scar that is in a visible area in the body and makes you self conscious, you should definitely go for the surgery.
 If you have any birth scar or any childhood injury that is very prominent you should take the treatment.
 If you have been in an accident or have experienced deep, prominent and visible wounds then take the scar revision treatment.

 What are the risks involved in the treatment?

-The general risks involved are: problem in breathing due to the effect of anesthesia and reaction due to post-operative medications.
+The general risks involved are problem in breathing due to the effect of anaesthesia and reaction due to post-operative medications.
 Occasionally the wound may develop an infection in which case you should immediately visit your doctor.
-Very rarely Keloid formation may occur which may lead to recurrence of the scar.
+Very rarely Keloid formation may occur which may lead to a recurrence of the scar.